sst/guide/_examples/how-to-use-kinesisstream-in-your-serverless-app.md

 ![Functions tab invoke button](/assets/examples/kinesisstream/functions_tab_invoke_button.png)

 After you see a success status in the logs, go to the **Local** tab in the console to see all function invocations.
+Local tab displays **real-time logs** from your Live Lambda Dev environment.

 ![Local tab response without kinesis](/assets/examples/kinesisstream/Local_tab_response_without_kinesis.png)